The best one-person tents 2024: solo shelters for backcountry epics

 Zips occasionally catch

-With a natural-colored flysheet, which makes it ideal for discreet wild camping, the clever semi-geodesic design is quick and easy to put up and break down.
-There's plenty of space inside the Soloist for one person plus a reasonable amount of gear, thanks to the tapered shape of the tent.
-"No matter how much gear I’ve lugged along for the various trips I’ve taken this tent on, the Soloist has swallowed the lot," said our expert tent tester.
+It features a semi-geodesic design that's easy to erect and take down.
+One of the key components of the wild camping code we should all try to follow is discreet camping, which this tent's color allows when pitching in grassy terrain.
+There's plenty of space inside the Soloist for one person plus a reasonable amount of gear, thanks to the tapered shape.
+"No matter how much gear I’ve lugged along for the various trips I’ve taken this tent on, the Soloist has swallowed the lot," said our expert tester Pat.

 Read our full Alpkit Soloist one-person tent review